rmn-smn/YOLOv4-Tensorflow/README.md

 Yet another implementation of YOLOv4 in Tensorflow 2.x.
 Implemented mainly for self-educational purposes, using Keras's subclassing API.

 Additionally, a simple frontend using QtQuick is included.
 Its logic is agnostic to the tensorflow model.
-All back and frontend communication is realised using a bridge class.
+All back- and frontend communication is realised using a bridge class.

 ## Run image detect using original Darknet weights